 The host university has various athletic facilities.
 There is an on-campus gym, basketball and tennis courts, an Olympic sized track, a golf driving range and a swimming pool available.
 In addition to university facilities, there are also well-equipped gyms available near campus for a nominal fee.

 6. Can I be involved in sports?

 Yes!
 Basketball is the most popular sport, with many students participating in pick-up games.
-Tennis, golf, swimming, volleyball, ultimate frisbee, soccer, badminton, American football and running on the track are also common.
+Tennis, golf, swimming, volleyball, ultimate Frisbee, soccer, badminton, and running on the track are also common.
 There is also an on-campus gym that is available to the teachers.

 7. What is there to do for fun?

 You will have a lot of time to enjoy the community of your students and the other foreign teachers.
 Together you can travel, work out, watch movies, go to karaoke, shop, play sports, pool, or ping-pong, eat out, get massages, go to the roller rink, etc. Many people enjoy a leisurely bike ride around town.
 You can rent bicycles outside campus for under 50 cents.
 The community is always looking for teachers to lead or help out with various extracurricular activities such as speech team, music, or drama.
 Whatever your interest, you'll find it available, or, you can make it happen!